-Compañía Sud Americana de Vapores S.A. (hereinafter "CSAV" or "the Company") is a publicly-held corporation registered in the Securities Registry of the Chilean Superintendency of Securities and Insurance (SVS) under number 76 and, therefore, is supervised by that entity.
+Compañía Sud Americana de Vapores S.A. (hereinafter "CSAV" or "the Company") is a publicly-held corporation registered in the Securities Registry of the Chilean Financial Market Commission (CMF), which was formerly the Superintendency of Securities and Insurance, under number 76 and, therefore, is supervised by that entity.
 The Company's Chilean taxpayer ID is 90.160.000-7 and its domicile is Hendaya 60, piso 14, Las Condes, Santiago, Chile.
-Its stock is listed on the Santiago Stock Exchange, the Valparaíso Stock Exchange and the Chilean Electronic Exchange.
+Its stock has been listed since 1893 on Santiago Exchange, the Valparaíso Stock Exchange and the Chilean Electronic Exchange.

 The Company was founded in Valparaíso in 1872.
 Its main business is maritime cargo transport, mainly containers, although it also transports automobiles and other wheeled cargo.
 The car carrier business and transportation and logistics services are developed directly by the Company and its subsidiaries, while the container shipping business is operated entirely by Hapag-Lloyd AG (hereinafter "HLAG"), which is headquartered in Hamburg, Germany.
-As of June 30, 2017, CSAV is the largest shareholder of this entity, with a 22.58% stake.
-In addition, the Company has signed an agreement to jointly control HLAG with the two other major shareholders, which together hold approximately 55% of the German company.
+As of December 31, 2017, CSAV is the largest shareholder of this entity, with a 25.46% stake.
+In addition, the Company has signed an agreement to jointly control HLAG with the two other major shareholders, which together hold approximately 59.9% of the German company.

-Hapag-Lloyd AG is one of the largest container shipping companies in the world, covering all major global routes, with annual consolidated sales over US\$9 billion in 2016.
-For CSAV, its investment in HLAG is a joint venture that is presented in the Interim Consolidated Financial Statements using the equity method.
+Hapag-Lloyd AG is one of the largest container shipping companies in the world, covering all major global routes, with annual sales of over US\$ 11 billion in 2017.
+For CSAV, its investment in HLAG is a joint venture that is presented in the Consolidated Financial Statements using the equity method.